ICE-V-Wireless/ICE-V-Wireless/Firmware/README.md

 to view this information.

+## IP Addressing
+This firmware uses DHCP and mDNS to request an IP address from the router on the WiFi network and to advertise the address and its specific service/socket.
+If your system doesn't support mDNS then you'll need to query your DHCP server to find the IP address that it assigned to the ICE-V.

 ## Operation
 Once the firmware is running and connected to a WiFi network it creates a TCP socket on port 3333 which can be accessed without any security measures by any